Politics and first impressions: How to instantly influence voters

 However, something that is important to remember is that nowadays, possibly the most important part of your first impression is your digital footprint.
 And here’s why.

 First, the vast majority of voters will never have the pleasure of actually meeting you in person!
 Whether you’re in a local office or the white house, voters will primarily be able to reach you and get a sense of your character through their screens.
 This means your website, your social media, your email campaigns, and any additional media exposure you have.
 Through these outlets, your voters will constantly be swamped with posts, photos, or videos of you where they will further be able to feel you out based on your appearance, behavior, and communication style – and if they aren’t swamped with your digital impressions – chances are high they will from your opponent.

 So remember, anything that you’re putting out there needs to be delivered in soundbites because, first and foremost, time is an expensive asset – in particular online!
 People do not want to sit around and watch a long video, rather, they want to know who you are as fast as possible.

 So put some thought into how you can send your core messages in quick, easy-to-digest, but impactful verbal and non-verbal messages.
 Think about where you can share your statements.
-They must be short, kind of tweetable, while still showcasing your core values.
-What are you going to do and what do you care about?
+They must be short, and kind of tweetable while still showcasing your core values.
+What are you going to do, and what do you care about?
 Tell a short story, be engaging, and above all, creativity is key.
 How can your stories be perceived without any words at all?

 Which voters do you attract with your first impression?

 Next, take some time to think about your image.
 I recently launched an Image DNA assessment that tells you what your primary and secondary image personas are.
 Basically, you will learn how others perceive you based on your initial appearance.
-Your primary persona is how you naturally come off, your secondary is what is still aligned with your true self and style while providing a different messaging behind it.
+Your primary persona is how you naturally come off, your secondary is what is still aligned with your true self and style while providing a different message behind it.